Surface mining: Mountaintop removal

 Mountaintop removal mining (MTR) is a form of coal mining that mines coal seams beneath mountaintops by first removing the mountaintop overlying the coal seam.
 Explosives are used to break up the overburden (rock layers above the seam), which is then removed.
 The overburden is then dumped by haul trucks into fills in nearby hollows or valleys.
 MTR involves the mass restructuring of earth in order to reach coal seams as deep as 400 ft below the surface.
 Mountaintop removal replaces the original steep landscape with a much flatter topography.
 Economic development attempts on reclaimed mine sites include prisons such the Big Sandy Federal Penitentiary in Martin County, Kentucky, small-town airports, golf courses such as Twisted Gun in Mingo County, West Virginia and Stonecrest Golf Course in Floyd County, Kentucky, as well as industrial scrubber sludge disposal sites, solid waste landfills, trailer parks, explosive manufacturers, and storage rental lockers.

 This method has been increasingly used in recent years in the Appalachian coal fields of West Virginia, Kentucky, Virginia, and Tennessee in the United States.
 The profound changes in topography and disturbance of pre-existing ecosystems have made mountaintop removal highly controversial.

-Advocates of mountaintop removal point out that once the areas are reclaimed as mandated by law, the technique provides premium flat land suitable for many uses in a region where flat land is rare.
+Proponents of mountaintop removal point out that once the areas are reclaimed as mandated by law, the technique provides premium flat land suitable for many uses in a region where flat land is rare.
 They also maintain that the new growth on reclaimed mountaintop mined areas is better able to support populations of game animals.

 Critics contend that mountaintop removal is a disastrous practice that benefits a small number of corporations at the expense of local communities and the environment.
 A U.S. Environmental Protection Agency (EPA) environmental impact statement finds that streams near valley fills sometimes may contain higher levels of minerals in the water and decreased aquatic biodiversity.
 The statement also estimates that 724 mi of Appalachian streams were buried by valley fills from 1985 to 2001.

 Blasting at a mountaintop removal mine expels dust and fly-rock into the air, which can then disturb or settle onto private property nearby.
 This dust may contain sulfur compounds, which some claim corrode structures and tombstones and is a health hazard.

 Although MTR sites are required to be reclaimed after mining is complete, reclamation has traditionally focused on stabilizing rock and controlling erosion, but not always on reforesting the area.
 Quick-growing, non-native grasses, planted to quickly provide vegetation on a site, compete with tree seedlings, and trees have difficulty establishing root systems in compacted backfill.
 Consequently, biodiversity suffers in a region of the United States with numerous endemic species.
 Erosion also increases, which can intensify flooding.
 In the eastern United States, the Appalachian Regional Reforestation Initiative works to promote the use of trees in mining reclamation.